michael-gif/Landline-Phone-Digitiser/README.md

   }
 }
 ```
-The code produces something like this in the serial output:
+When testing this code by pressing buttons on the keypad, the following was produced:
 ![Serial Output](https://github.com/michael-gif/Landline-Phone-Digitiser/blob/main/Resources/example%20output.png)

-While the circuit and code work, they are extremely unstable.
-The circuit has a potentiometer to bias the isolated AC signal before it gets amplified and processed by the ESP32, and simply banging on the desk can mess up that bias and break the detection.
-This potentiometer was replaced with 3 resistors which fixed the problem by keeping the bias constant.
+The circuit and code work, but they are extremely unstable.
+The circuit has a potentiometer to bias the isolated AC signal before it gets amplified and processed by the ESP32, and simply shifting the breadboard with the circuit a few millimetres can mess up that bias and break the detection.
+To fix this the potentiometer was replaced with 3 resistors which keep the bias constant.

 As for the code, it uses two thresholds to detect specific frequencies.
 When a frequency exceeds the first threshold, it is considered the start of a DTMF tone.
 When it dips below the second threshold it is considered the end of a DTMF tone.
 This is an archaic, finnicky technique that isn't reliable.
-If the max amplitude of the frequencies goes below the first threshold then the detection no longer works.
+If the maximum amplitude of the frequencies goes below the first threshold then the detection no longer works.

-A new method of detection was developed so that only one threshold is needed, and that one threshold is for detecting the presend of a DTMF tone rather than the presence of specific frequencies.
+A new method of detection was developed so that only one threshold is needed, and that one threshold is for detecting the presence of a DTMF tone rather than the presence of specific frequencies.
 Once a tone is detected, the top two most prevalent frequencies are extracted and converted into a number.
 This new method is much more reliable as the top two frequencies are always guaranteed to be the correct ones, and the maximum amplitude can drop and still be detected since the DTMF frequencies will always exceed the noise level.
 The threshold can be set to just above the noise level and the DTMF tones will always be detected.

 The updated, reliable code:
 ```c++